 5.2.3.
-Randomization methods
+Randomized methods

-Randomization methods refer to the body of solution methodologies where probability is deliberately introduced as an algorithmic tool to solve complicated problems.
-Examples where randomization methods are used include:
+Randomized methods refer to the body of solution methodologies where probability is deliberately introduced as an algorithmic tool to solve problems that would otherwise be too complicated to tackle along standard deterministic ways; see Tempo, Calafiore, and Dabbene (2005).
+Examples where randomized methods are used include:

-- (a) decision making along an average approach (e.g. average robust controller selection); - (b) evaluation of probability of events; - (c) worst-case decision making (e.g. worst-case robust controller selection).
+- (a) decision making along an average approach (e.g., average robust controller selection); - (b) evaluation of probability of events; - (c) worst-case decision making (e.g., worst-case robust controller selection).

-Decision making along the average approach has been given increasing attention by the scientific community in the last few years and is today a relatively mature subject that presents significant connections with the statistical learning literature.
-Evaluation of probability of events goes back to standard Monte Carlo methods, but new significant accomplishments have been obtained recently in connection with the evaluation of the probability of rare events, that is events that occur under rare circumstances only.
-Finally, worstcase decision making with randomization methods is a truly new and promising subject area.
+Decision making along the average approach has been given increasing attention by the scientific community in the last few years and is today a relatively mature subject that presents significant connections with the statistical learning literature; see Vidyasagar (2001).
+Evaluation of probability of events goes back to standard Monte Carlo methods, but new significant accomplishments have been obtained recently in connection with the evaluation of the probability of rare events, that is, events that occur under rare circumstances only; see, e.g., Del Moral (2004) and Glasserman, Heidelberger, Shahabuddin, and Zajic (1999).
+Finally, worst-case decision making with randomized methods is a truly new and promising subject area.

 Specific efforts will be spent in the next few years towards solving the key problems for stochastic systems as explained earlier.
-Specifically, it is observed that new problems involving complex stochastic systems springs up almost daily and a special effort is therefore expected in the direction of new methodologies for handling systems of this type.
-Moreover, randomization methods for robust decision making look very promising and are expected to attract a good deal of attention in the near future.
+Specifically, it is observed that new problems involving complex stochastic systems spring up almost daily and a special effort is therefore expected in the direction of new methodologies for handling systems of this type.
+Moreover, randomized methods for robust decision making look very promising and are expected to attract a good deal of attention in the near future.

-System identification will continue to attract the attention of a vast community in the coming years and the research is expected to be directed towards a broad range of subjects, including subspace methods, control-oriented identification, and finite sample identification.
-A potentially promising subject within system identification is the use of randomization algorithms aimed at delivering probabilistically guaranteed confidence regions for the estimated models.
+System identification will continue to attract the attention of a vast community in the coming years and the research is expected to be directed towards a broad range of subjects, including subspace methods, control-oriented identification and finite sample identification.
+A potentially promising subject within system identification is the use of randomized algorithms aimed at delivering probabilistically guaranteed confidence regions for the estimated models.

 As a final remark, we wish to note that the control community has today the opportunity to contribute not only to traditional but also to less traditional fields involving stochastic systems.
-This includes research subjects in biology, communication, effect-cause inverse problems, computational vision, decision-making in management and finance.
+This includes research subjects in biology, communication, effect-cause inverse problems, computational vision, decision making in management and finance.
 It is important that our community be able to take up these new challenges in the upcoming years.

-6. CONCLUSIONS
+6. Conclusions

-We have discussed the major problems, accomplishments, and forecasts of likely future developments of a broad class of systems and signals.
+We have discussed the major problems, accomplishments and forecasts of likely future developments of a broad class of systems and signals.
 Controller methodologies applicable to systems and signals have played important fundamental roles in analysis and design of various control systems, and will continue to be the central issues of automatic control for many years to come.
-As we close, the following general forecasts can be visualized for this field.
+As we close, the following general forecasts can be visualized for this field: